navroop18/VirusTotalApi/README.md

 [vt]
 apikey=your-apikey-here
 type=private
+intelligence=False
 ```
 * your type of api access, if private: type=private, if public, you can leave it empty, it will be automatically reconized as public
+* if you have access to VT Intelligence, you need set to True

 **Dependencies:**
  *  requests